jonas-vriend/fs_project/README.md

 python3 -m backend.app.run
 ```
 Note: the `-m` is significant because it allows the backend.app directory to me recognized as a module/package.
 Without this, fs_app would be seen as a stand-alone scripy and the important would break.

+Note: `run.py` is where you will run anything in the backend.
+Modify this function with the desired tasks and execute with the command above.